Nearby Attractions to Nescopeck State Park

 Explore the Area

-Nescopeck State Park is close to the community of Drums, named after the family that has had three centuries of history in the area.
-Other nearby communities include White Haven and Glenn Summit.
+Nescopeck State Park is close to the community of Drums, Mountain Top, and White Haven which offer amenities such as groceries, gas, and restaurants.
 The city of Wilkes-Barre is 30 miles to the northeast and offers additional amenities.

 Nearby State Parks and Forests